chiradeep/netscaler-aws-automation/scenarios/autoscale_vpx_2/README.md

 * Jumpbox public IP:
   - `terraform output jumpbox_publicip`
 * List of elastic ips
+* The URL to access the loadbalanced endpoints on the VPX
 * From the `vpc module` : `terraform output -module vpc`
  - `vpc_id` - does what it says on the tin
  - `private_subnets` - list of private subnet ids